 Question: Do you see how the computation on the right in the figure above is indeed just the area model?
+(How are students taught this approach without drawing a rectangle?
+Hmm.)

 During the 1500s and the centuries that followed, paper and ink were precious.
 The "partial product" algorithm was compactified to save ink.
 It is the algorithm most students are still taught, even though ink is no longer precious.
 (In fact, asking Siri for the answer uses no ink whatsoever!)